YazanAlsaid/PMS/README.md

 1. Access the Parking Management System:

     - Open a web browser and visit `http://localhost:4200`.
+## Deployment

+    System has been deployed on the server : https://pms.alnaasan.de
 ## Contact

 For any inquiries or further information, please contact the project maintainer: